 The FDA application in February was a proud time for the company, but there’s plenty of work ahead, Azelby said.
 “We patted ourselves on the back for about two hours,” he said.
 “And then we continued to move forward.”

 Alder’s lead drug, eptinezumab, is a 30-minute infusion that patients receive every three months.
 It would be the fourth FDA approval in a new class of preventative migraine therapies that target the peptide CGRP.

 Drugmakers Amgen, Eli Lilly and Teva currently have similar migraine therapies on the market, and the competition is fierce.
 Alder’s drug is at the center of a legal dispute between Amgen and Novartis.
 Novartis partnered with both Amgen and Alder in the development of two similar migraine therapies, which Amgen called a breach of contract.

 Azelby last week told CNBC’s Jim Cramer that he thinks Alder will “be fine no matter what happens” with the dispute.

 In joining Alder, Azelby saw “a big opportunity to have an impact on patients.”
 Earlier in his career, he worked on Imitrex, a migraine therapy developed by GlaxoSmithKline.

-Since Azelby took the helm, the company has rejiggered its executive team, adding Carlos Campoy as CFO, Paul Streck as chief medical officer, and today announcing the appointment of Nadia Dac as chief commercial officer.
+Since Azelby took the helm last year, the company has rejiggered its executive team, adding Carlos Campoy as CFO, Paul Streck as chief medical officer, and today announcing the appointment of Nadia Dac as chief commercial officer.
 The company’s co-founder and chief scientific officer, John Latham, recently announced his retirement.